 Reference Points: geometric points whose position is identified both mathematically and physically.

-XR Application: application running on an XR Device which offers an XR experience based on an XR Runtime
+Swapchain: a queue of images shared between the XR Application and the XR RuntimeXR Application: application running on an XR Device which offers an XR experience based on an XR Runtime

 XR Device: a device capable of offering an XR experience.